 Butter and cream cheese - It is absolutely essential that both butter and cream cheese are room temperature!
 Otherwise, the mixture can curdle.
 The cream cheese MUST be full fat.
 Also, I found that using a quality brand such as Philadelphia resulted in superior smoothness.

-Sprinkle over the xanthan gum to thicken the mixture further and whisk to combine.
-Guar gum, agar agar or even 1 tsp ground chia seeds would work equally well.
+Step 2: Sprinkle over the xanthan gum to thicken the mixture further and whisk to combine.

-Let cool to room temperature.
+Step 3: Let cool to room temperature.
 I put mine in the freezer for 15 minutes to speed things up.

-Then, add the powdered sweetener bit by bit and blend until fully combined.
+Step 5: Add the powdered sweetener bit by bit and blend until fully combined.

 Use straight away or cool in the fridge until suitable for piping onto cupcakes or frosting cakes.

-This keto strawberry frosting holds its shape at room temperature (but not outside in the sunshine!).
+My keto frosting holds its shape at room temperature (but not outside in the sunshine!).
 However, I would always store it in the fridge.
-It stays fresh for up to 5 days and is even suitable for freezing - up to 3 months.

 Simply bring back to room temperature before piping onto cupcakes or spreading over cakes.